iAvoe/Az900-Module-5-Review/README.md

 #### Your company plans to move several servers to Azure.
 The company's compliance policy states that a server named FinServer must be on a separate network segment.
 #### Which Azure solution should you recommend?
 - A virtual network for FinServer and another virtual network for all the other servers
-Note: Networks in Azure are known as virtual networks.
-A virtual network can have multiple IP address spaces and multiple subnets.
-Azure automatically routes traffic between different subnets within a virtual network.
+- Note: Networks in Azure are known as virtual networks.
+A virtual network can have multiple IP address spaces and multiple subnets,
+- Note: Azure automatically routes traffic between different subnets within a virtual network.

 #### Where can a legal team access information around how the Microsoft cloud helps them secure sensitive data and comply with applicable laws and regulations?
 - Trust Center